okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 ## Role properties
 ### Brand name and domain
-These two options allow system emails (password reset notification etc.) to come from a domain name of your choice and branded with a particular 'app' name.
+These two options allow system emails (password reset notification etc.) to come from a domain name of your choice and be branded with a particular 'app' name.
 This can be useful if you're creating a public-facing app using agileBase, rather than applications for your own staff.

 To allow the domain name to work, you'll need to contact us to set it up - our server will need to be authorised to send email from your domain.